Columbia University Project Manager in New York, New York

 THIS IS A 12 MONTH ROLE WITH THE POSSIBILITY OF EXTENSION IF ADDITIONAL FUNDS ARE SECURED.

 Minimum Qualifications for Grade

-Applicant MUST meet these minimum qualifications to be considered an applicant Requires a bachelor's degree or equivalent in education and experience, plus four years of related experience.
+Applicant MUST meet these minimum qualifications to be considered an applicant Bachelor's degree or equivalent required.
+A minimum of 2 years related experience.